 Detection of fungal pathogens and their associated microbiome (Summer, Honours, and Master students)

 Beyond being nerds, we aim to contribute to a welcoming and progressive academic environment.
 Group members are actively encouraged to contribute to community events, outreach science communication, and university commities.
-For example, group members are part of eLife’s Early Career Advisory Board, ambassador for the protocol sharing webpage protocols.io, and chair of the RSB Equity Committee.
+For example, group members have been part of eLife’s Early Career Advisory Board, ambassador for the protocol sharing webpage protocols.io, and the chair of the RSB Equity Committee.
 And of course we love open access and reproducible science.
 For more information and detail on our contributions to open science, please look at our Open Science page.